pkarsy/AutomaticSchoolBellTimer/README.md

 Check the assembled box
 Connect the USB cable with the PC and check the functionality of the module.
 If you have not set the taimetable parameters yet, probably this is a good time to do so.

 ### Step 8.
-Protecting the web interface from anauthorized access
+Protect the web interface from anauthorized access
 Set a Tasmota Web Admin Password to access the page. school.local(or IP) → Configuration → Other → Web Admin Password (Username is "admin").
-The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a save place.
-There is a paragrapaph at the end of the page with oter solutions.
+The page is not encrypted, so not very secure, but it is on LAN only, so I guess is OK. be sure to keep the password written in a safe place.

 ### Step 9.
 Intall the electrical connector (near the manual bell switch)
 SWITCH OFF THE POWER OF THE electrical bells.
 Usually there is a dedicated switch in the electrical table.

 PHOTO
 Most probably the school already has a circuit for the bell, and a wall button for manual ringing.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
-With this **dry contact** configuration the Bell rings whenever the SSR/Relay is activated.
+With this configuration the Bell rings whenever the SSR/Relay is activated.
 There is no need to uninstall the old timer (if exists), just disable it.
-Or if you are sure you can completely remove the old timer, use the 2 wires for our SSR/Relay.
+Or if you are sure you can completely remove the old timer, use the 2 wires for our Relay.
 TODO
 Plug the Timer connector in the newly installed connector.
 Make sure that there is a wall electrical socket for the usb charger **DEDICATED** for this purpose.
 You do not want someone unpluging the timer, to charge a mobile phone or whatever.